 Slide the hard drive in until the fixing holes match up and screw it into place with the coarse-threaded screws provided.
 Make sure the hard drive is securely fitted into the bay.
 Some PC cases have removable drive bays, which makes it a lot easier to screw the drive in.

-The next part of our install new hard drive guide is to connect the cables.
+The next part is to connect the cables.
 Now that you have fitted your hard drive you need to actually connect it to the motherboard.

 The IDE cable that you need to connect to the motherboard is typically color coded to make things easier.
 The actual colors depend on the manufacturer, but it's usually the blue connector to the motherboard, black to the master device, and grey to the slave device.